 Experts predict that prices within the metro area would rise over the next year or so.
 That’s an educated guess, not a guarantee.
 But it does seem realistic based on the trends outlined above.

-This represents a shift in price activity, as home prices in Seattle dipped over the past 12 months.
-From January 2023 to January 2024, the average home price in Seattle decreased by 1.3%.
+Home prices in Seattle inched up over the past 12 months.
+From January 2024 to January 2025, the average home price in Seattle increased by 3.1%.

 So, increasing home prices will be a welcome change for current homeowners, as this will help add equity.
 But it will make home buying a more expensive endeavor for buyers.